paise-org/paise-org.github.io/_pages/about.md

 ## 📢 Submission Deadline Extended

-The paper submission deadline has been extended by one week.
+Based on several requests, the paper submission deadline has been extended by ~one week for both updates and new submissions.

 **New deadline:** **February 6th AOE, 2026**
 **Original deadline:** ~~January 31st, 2026~~